SteroidsOrHeroin

-SteroidsOrHeroin (stylised as #SteroidsOrHeroin) is the debut album of progressive electronic band Future User fronted by Rage Against the Machine and Audioslave bassist Tim Commerford.
+SteroidsOrHeroin is the debut album of progressive electronic band Future User fronted by Rage Against the Machine and Audioslave bassist Tim Commerford.
 It was released digitally on February 24, 2015, on the record label Middle Ring Partnership.

 In addition to Commerford, the band also consists of multi-instrumentalist Jordan Tarlow and drummer Jon Knox.
 Additional studio guitars were done by record producer Brendan O'Brien who had previously worked with Commerford during his tenure in Rage Against the Machine and Audioslave.

 Background

 In the lead-up to the album, music videos were released for the songs "Clockwork", "Supernatural", "Medication Nation", "Mountain Lion", and "Voodoo Juju".
 The first four videos star a masked character named S.W.I.M. who is revealed to be Commerford at the end of the "Mountain Lion" video.
 The "Clockwork" video features S.W.I.M. waterboarding tennis player John McEnroe, the "Mountain Lion" video includes an appearance from cyclist Lance Armstrong, and the "Voodoo Juju" video stars Alex Lifeson, Geddy Lee, and Neil Peart of Rush.